cameronmathis/AUMBBTracker/README.md

 In order to use this application with only the Twitter feature the run.sh script with the command:
 >./run.sh

 The application is now running, and will provide updates for the final scores of the Auburn Men's Basketball games.
+If you want to check if the application is running simply type the command:
+>ps aux | grep AUMBScoreTracker.py

 ## Features
 Implemented: